plokhotnyuk/jsoniter-scala/README.md

 - Codecs for sorted maps and sets can be customized by implicit `Ordering[K]` instances for keys that are available at the scope of the `make` macro call
 - Parsing of escaped characters is not supported for strings which are mapped to numeric and `java.time.*` types
-- Support of first-order and higher-kinded types
+- Support of first-order and higher-kind types
-- Support of 2 representations of ADTs with a sealed trait or a Scala class as base type and non-abstract Scala classes or objects as leaf classes: 1st representation uses discriminator field with string type of value, 2nd one uses string values for objects and a wrapper JSON object with a discriminator key for case class instances
+- Support of 2 representations of ADTs with a sealed trait or a Scala class as a base type and non-abstract Scala classes or objects as leaf classes: 1st representation uses discriminator field with string type of value, 2nd one uses string values for objects and a wrapper JSON object with a discriminator key for case class instances
 - Implicitly resolvable value codecs for JSON values and key codecs for JSON object keys that are mapped to maps allows to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes